In this article, you will learn how to convert Word to PDF using three different techniques inside of the Microsoft Office Suite.

-The latest versions of Microsoft Office (currently Microsoft 365 here) all allow you to Save As, Export and Print your Word documents natively in the PDF file format.
+The latest versions of Microsoft Office (check it out here) all allow you to Save As, Export and Print your Word documents natively in the PDF file format.
 And the same is true for Microsoft Excel and Microsoft PowerPoint.

 The main advantage of a PDF is that you can share your file with a client or prospect and they cannot easily edit the information.
 That said, it is now extremely easy to convert PDF files back into an editable Word document format, so do be careful.

 If you are in a rush, I recommend using the first method (save Word as a PDF).
 If you have a few extra moments, I recommend reviewing all three techniques so that you can make the best decision possible when converting to the PDF file format.

 Note: For a step-by-step breakdown of converting PowerPoint presentations to the PDF file format (including which types of content do not work), read our guide here.

 Saving Word as a PDF is the fastest way to convert to the PDF file format; and it works across the entire Microsoft Office suite too.
 However, it does lack a number of the page formatting options you get by using technique #3, which I detail below in this article.

 NOTE: The next time you upgrade your Microsoft Office Software, I recommend upgrading to the Microsoft 365 subscription.
 That’s because it gives you all of the latest features like PowerPoint Designer.
 To learn more about the Microsoft 365 subscription (it’s totally worth it), check it out here.

 Alright, so if you’re ready to convert, open your Word document and follow these steps.